MelvinsLabs/rest-api-versioning/ReadMe.md

  `http://localhost:8181/Api/Op/v1`

  `http://localhost:8181/Api/Op/v2`

- _Pros_

- - Browser friendly.

  _Cons_

- - The endpoint changes.
+ - The endpoint changes, which makes it not suitable for User based APIs.
+ - Major/Minor combined Version Implementation at Controller is not possible, as it is versioned based on resource path.

-2. Header Based Version
+**2. Header Based Version**

  In this approach, the version is passed in the Header of the Request.
 Thus the endpoint always remains the same.